AliceLR/megazeux/arch/msvc/README.txt

 CURRENT LIMITATIONS

-ModPlug does not build with MSVC yet and is not enabled.
-These files must not be added to the MSVC project.
-As a result there will be no music support.

 The PNG library was not tested for compatibility, and PNG screendumps are not enabled.
 This code should work, however.
 Edit config.h if you are interested.